 Adivive Fat Transfer

 Adivive fat transfer has gained significant interest in the last few years.
-Fat is taken from the body of a person via liposuction; this fat is later injected into areas such as the face, under scars or depressions, or in the buttocks for the so- called Brazilian butt lift.l
+Fat is taken from the body of a patient via liposuction; this fat is later injected into areas such as the face, under scars or depressions, or in the buttocks for the so- called Brazilian butt lift.

-One interesting feature of Adivive fat transfer is that it gives a lift to the tissue.
-As a result, implications on the face can have a lifted effect, much like a face lift.
+One interesting feature of Adivive fat transfer is that it lifts tissue.
+As a result, implications on the face can have a lifted effect, much like a facelift.
 Likewise, placing the Adivive fat transfer in the buttocks lifts the buttock as well.

 What Is a Fat Transfer?

 The fat transfer, also known under the name fat grafting, is a procedure where fat is injected into a certain area of the body.
 The injection of the fat can have various goals; this includes altering the size of the treatment area, but also rejuvenating the treatment area.
 Naturally, the benefits of the procedure are dependent on the area the fat is transferred to.

 Adivive fat transfer is when fat is taken from any area in the body, processed, and then injected into the face.
 It is particularly useful around the cheeks, where aging occurs due to loss of volume in the midface.
 It can also be injected into the lips, eyebrows, or anywhere under the skin.

 Liposuction is initially performed from the hips or stomach, but really the liposuction can be done anywhere that there is fat.
 Using the tumescent liposuction method, Dr. Lanzer can reduce the chance of bleeding during the procedure.